yardinternet/gutenberg-packages/README.md

 In feature branch or development you can publish alpha releases

-### Why lerna finds invidual package changes without changing it?
+### Why lerna finds individual package changes without changing it

 When changes made to a package that another package depends on, lerna will update the package.json file.
 As example: package-foo has a dependency on package-bar.
 When you make changes to package-bar, it will update the package.json file of package-foo.